 How will I know when a new reservation is made through Booking.com?

 New bookings will show in Campspot as normal and if the reservation was made through Booking.com that will show under the Third-party Booking Details section on the Reservation Summary page.

 New bookings can also be viewed by logging into Booking.com's Extranet and viewing all new reservations, reservation edits and cancellations there.

 You can also schedule the Online Travel Agency Reservations report to be sent to your park at the frequency that you'd like.
 This report will show all new bookings.

 Once a booking is made by a guest do I need to do anything else?

-When you receive an email notification of a booking, you will need to login to the Booking.com Extranet to retrieve the guest's Credit Card information and the Booking.com reservation number.
+Once you are aware of a new booking, you will need to login to the Booking.com Extranet to retrieve the guest's Credit Card information and the Booking.com reservation number.
 You will then need to locate the booking in Campspot by searching the booking.com confirmation number.
 Next, you should process a payment in Campspot on the guest's credit card.
 Reservations made through Booking.com are confirmed in Campspot with no payment until you manually process payments.